MileHacker Logo

 • Unlit paths: Remote areas or unlit paths may not be safe for walking after dark.

-• Security concerns: Stick to well-lit, populated areas, especially in the evenings.
+• Security concerns: Stick to well-lit, populated areas, particularly at night.

 Specialized Transport Summary